-- C33 Existing extensive views to and from the waterfront are to be retained.
-No additional "per 505 marine structures are to be erected in this area to retain the open landscape character of this part of the beach. - C34 The existing public access, including disabled access, is to be retained along the promenade to the beach and the reserve. - New development and alterations and additions to existing buildings are not permitter \mathbf{v} C35 except where consistent with the policies in the adopted management plan, including those for siting, orientation, height limits and design. - Structures and infrastructure, including swimming pools and water pipes, are to be C36 designed to minimise the visual impacts upon the precinct and its significant elements when viewed from public areas. - C37 No additions are to be made to the building envelopes of the existing marine structures (jetties and pilot station). - C38 New structures are to be limited to commemorative structures, public artworks, interpretive signage and the like, the number of which are to be carefully controlled so as not to result in a visual cluttering of the landscape. - Beach dinghies are permitted against the promenade edge provided these do not impede C39 public access. - C40 No additional fencing is to be constructed.
-If essential, any new fencing is to be low in height (1.2m maximum) and constructed of sandstone, concrete or rendered masonry in neutral tone colours. - Stormwater run-off into the Harbour is to be carefully managed to protect the seahorse C41 colony in the seagrass beds off the beach. - C42 No additional car parking or vehicular access is permitted. - C43 Any new paths throughout the precinct are to be constructed using recessive colours and finishes. - C44 The management plans should incorporate a cohesive approach for the public areas along Makine Parade, in terms of paving, street furniture, lighting, signage and the like.

-The public domain provisions in Section C3.7 of this chapter apply to the publicly accessible areas of the precinct.
+- principal character of the precinct.
+New plantings are not to obscure existing public views and vistas. - C33 Existing extensive views to and from the waterfront are to be retained.
+No additional marine structures are to be erected in this area to retain the open landscape character of this part of the beach. - C34 The existing public access, including disabled access, is to be retained along the promenade to the beach and the reserve. - New development and alterations and additions to existing buildings are not permitted except where consistent with the policies in the adopted management plan, including those for siting, orientation, height limits and design. - C36 Structures and infrastructure, including swimming pools and water pipes, are to be designed to minimise the visual impacts upon the precinct and its significant elements when viewed from public areas. - C37 No additions are to be made to the building envelopes of the existing marine structures (jetties and pilot station). - C38 New structures are to be limited to commemorative structures, public artworks, interpretive signage and the like, the number of which are to be carefully controlled so as not to result in a visual cluttering of the landscape. - C39 Beach dinghies are permitted against the prome ade edge provided these do not impede public access. - C40 No additional fencing is to be constructed.
+If essential, any new fencing is to be low in height (1.2m maximum) and constructed of sandstone, concrete or rendered masonry in neutral tone colours. - C41 Stormwater run-off into the harbour is to be carefully managed to protect the seahorse colony in the seagrass Leds off the beach. - C42 No additional car parking or vehicular access is permitted. - C43 Any new path, throughout the precinct are to be constructed using recessive colours and finishes. - The management plans should incorporate a cohesive approach for the public areas along marine Parade, in terms of paving, street furniture, lighting, signage and the like. - The public domain provisions in Section C3.7 of this chapter apply to the publicly accessible areas of the precinct.